 Create a new node with a single click, or link separate nodes easily with smart connectors.
 Your flowchart is just clicks away!

 Your content is what matters most, so we put that front and center.
 No sidebars.
 No floating icons.
 No distraction.

 Minimal & intuitive interface

-To make flow charts more accessible, we stripped away all complicated and unnecessary features from our flow chart creator.
+To make flow charts more accessible, we stripped away all complicated and unnecessary features from our free flowchart creator.
 The result is a thoughtfully simple, yet fully capable interface.

 Download your flow chart as a PNG file or publish a live document which automatically updates any changes you make.
 Sharing your work is that easy!